I once heard someone say that an expert is someone that knows 93 ways how to make love but doesn’t have a girlfriend.

 BUT I think the word Guru has been replaced by the concept of the Thought Leader.

 Do I fit this bill?
 I think I do!
-After twenty-two years of adding value to organizations through my writings, training, consulting and speaking, I think I do.
+After twenty-four years of adding value to organizations through my writings, training, consulting and speaking, I think I do.

 I wrote about it on my blog and David Meerman Scott picked up on it, and he felt I was a thought leader in my field.
 I think modestly that I am no Guru but I contribute to my field.